Wesley Place On Honeysuckle in Dothan, AL

 Cons

-• pro The halls were always shiny but the rooms were filthy.
+• pro The rooms were filthy.

-• pro Wesley Manor needs to be investigated in ALL areas of the skilled care units.
+• pro Wesley Manor needs to be investigated in all areas of the skilled care units.

 Review